brenix/nix-config/README.md

 `/persist` directory (which is opt-in using `impermanence`), and a root subvolume (cleared on every boot).

-Home-manager is used in a standalone way, and because of opt-in persistence is activated on every boot with `loginShellInit`.

 ## My install process

 This may not be the most optimal way to install, but it is what I have found